14. JAX#

 [-1.72866044, -1.14696564, -1.23328892]], dtype=float64)

-This syntax will seem unusual for a NumPy or Matlab user — but will make a lot of sense when we progress to parallel programming.
+This syntax will seem unusual for a NumPy or Matlab user — but will make more sense when we get to parallel programming.

 The function below produces k (quasi-) independent random n x n matrices using split.